-October 1st, 2019 for Spring Graduation 2020.

-March 1st, 2020 for Summer or Fall Graduation 2020.
+October 1st, 2021 for Spring Graduation 2022.
+March 1st, 2022 for Summer or Fall Graduation 2022.

 - 1. Schedule an appointment with your department advisor.
 Please plan ahead to ensure completion of materials before the graduation application deadline.
-Before you meet with your advisor: - Create a "Graduation Plan" for your final semester in DegreeWorks (use this worksheet to cross-check that you have met all the requirements). - Bring a completed Application for Baccalaureate Degree, http://www.montana.edu/registrar/pdfs/bac_app.pdf.
-The application is also available in the Gianforte School of Computing's main office. - 2.
-After your graduation plan is correct, your advisor will lock your DegreeWorks Graduation Plan and take your signed application to the GSoC Office where it will be given to the certifying officer. - 3.
+Before you meet with your advisor: - Create a "Graduation Plan" for your final semester in DegreeWorks (use this worksheet to cross-check that you have met all the requirements). - 2.
+After your graduation plan is correct, email the School of Computing office (socinfo@montana.edu) with your name, email, degree program, advisor name, and minor(s) (if applicable).
+The office will then provide these details to the Certifying Officer. - 3.
 The certifying officer will conduct an audit to ensure that your course requirements have been completed.
-Once the forms are audited, the Certifying Officer will provide the forms to the GSoC Administrative Assistant and the Registrar's Office. - 4.
-The Registrar's Office will conduct a final audit during your final semester.
+Once the forms are audited, the Certifying Officer will email the student and put a note in Degreeworks which will unlock the application for the student. - 4.
+The student will then apply using the Degreeworks application, and submit those details to the Registrar through the application. - 5.
+The Registrar's Office will conduct a final audit during your final semester. - 6.
+For any questions about the process, refer to montana.edu/registrar/Graduation.html